ishansharma/cover-app/README.md

-A simple app made using Electron and Impress.js.
-A different kind of cover <strike>letter</strike> app.

 ## Download/View online:

 Mac and Windows versions are unsigned, so they may throw a security warning.
 If you don't trust the code,